yogeshhk/SahajJeevan/README.md

 ### ChatBot directory
-<TBD> will be a RAG based chatbot on the contents of the book
+(TBD) will be a RAG based chatbot on the contents of the book

 ### How to Contribute
 * Go to 'LaTeX' folder.
 * Copy your images into 'images' folder and source code to 'src' folder
-* Fill your material directly in the content file towards end as a spearate chapter.
+* Fill your material directly in the content file towards end as a separate chapter.

 ## Disclaimer:
 * Author (firstnamelastname at yahoo dot com) gives no guarantee of the correctness of the content.
 Translation has been done by contributors understanding and could be wrong.